larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Rank V

 #### Rune of Chambering
    >This recipe creates a Rune that allows for a character to temporarily store magic within it to be triggered in emergencies.
 A Rune of Chambering is made with a specific condition for triggering.
 The valid conditions are: Confine, Death, Disarm, Drain, Dying, Toxin, Unconscious, Undead.
-The Rune is primed by expending a non self-cast spell from the user’s memorized spells, and by writing down the name of spell on the back of the item tag.
+The Rune is primed by expending a non self-cast spell from the user's memorized spells, and by writing down the name of spell on the back of the item tag.
 This item is consumed on use.
 A Rune of Chambering will last for at most one full day, if it has not triggered by that time the item will crumble.
 When the chambered spell is triggered, the call is “Chambered &lt;spell name>”.
 #### Minor Runic Tattoo
    >This Runic Tattoo may contain a single use of any spell Rank I or II.
 This can only be applied by someone capable of casting the spell chosen.
 A character need not be able to cast the spell to activate the Tattoo.
 A character may only have one Runic Tattoo at a time.
 To use the Tattoo, the user must declare “Activate”, followed by the spell incant.
 Once activated, the Tattoo fades.
 This item is consumed on use.